deepmodeling/dpgen/README.md

 ### Highlighted features
 + **Accurate and efficient**: DP-GEN is capable to sample more than tens of million structures and select only a few for first principles calculation.
 DP-GEN will finally obtain a uniformly accurate model.
 + **User-friendly and automatic**: Users may install and run DP-GEN easily.
 Once succusefully running, DP-GEN can dispatch and handle all jobs on HPCs, and thus there's no need for any personal effort.
 + **Highly scalable**: With modularized code structures, users and developers can easily extend DP-GEN for their most relevant needs.
-DP-GEN currently supports for HPC systems (Slurm, PBS, LSF and cloud machines ), Deep Potential interface with DeePMD-kit, MD interface with LAMMPS  and *ab-initio* calculation interface with VASP, PWSCF,SIESTA and Gaussian.
+DP-GEN currently supports for HPC systems (Slurm, PBS, LSF and cloud machines ), Deep Potential interface with DeePMD-kit, MD interface with LAMMPS  and *ab-initio* calculation interface with VASP, PWSCF,SIESTA, Gaussian and PWmat.
 We're sincerely welcome and embraced to users' contributions, with more possibilities and cases to use DP-GEN.

 ### Code structure and interface
 + dpgen: